-Wave understands that automatic transaction imports are a huge asset when it comes to your bookkeeping.
-We work with Plaid, a specialist provider of secure bank data connections, to offer the ability to automatically import your bank transaction data.
-Keep reading to learn more about how bank connections work, common issues, and what alternatives are available.
+Wave works with Plaid, a specialist provider of secure bank data connections, to offer the ability to automatically import your bank transaction data.

 Bank connections are available to businesses in the US and Canada.
 If your business is located in another region, learn how to upload bank or credit card statements

 How does Wave get my bank data?

 Wave does not access your bank directly to import transactions.
 Instead, Wave uses a secure third-party bank data integration partner called Plaid.
 Plaid is one of the largest companies providing this service, used by hundreds of innovative fintech companies around the world.

 When you connect your bank account to import transactions into Wave, Plaid makes the connection to your bank.
 This connection is read-only and is only for importing transaction data.
 Wave and Plaid cannot make payments or move money in your accounts through this connection.

 Through Plaid, Wave is able to connect with over 15,000 banks and financial institutions across the US and Canada, and that number continues to grow.
 However, with 15,000+ connections, at any given time some institutions will experience connection problems.